Kenneth1701/Active-Directory-Lab/README.md

  - Verivied:
    - User is part of the correct security group
    - Share permissions are correctly assigned
-   - NTFS permssions allow access
+   - NTFS permissions allow access
   -  Confirmed no obvious misconfiguration in access control
   -  Issues persisted despite correct configuration